The Spirit of Medieval Philosophy

 concept of personality is indispensable.
 Boethius, in a treatise on the

-two natures of Christ, had supplied the seminal definition of a person as rationalis naturae individua
+two natures of Christ, had supplied the seminal definition of a person as rationalis naturae individua substantia.

-substantia.
-Reason is the key
+Reason is the key element in the

-element in the kind of dignity that is called personhood; Liberty is its key practical consequence.
-In man, “the actuality of
+is its key practical consequence.
+In man, “the actuality of the reasonable

-existence of an individual who is a person, so that the individual soul possesses personality as by definition”
+individual who is a person, so that the

-[208|202].
-The usual relation of means to end, as obtaining for other
+usual relation of means to end, as obtaining for other individuals with respect

-individuals with respect to their species, is reversed in the case of man as
+to their species, is reversed in the case of man as conceived by St. Thomas.
+Nature’s aim (or the human species’ aim) is

-[209|203] rather than the endurance of
+here “the multiplication of human individuals” [209|203] rather than the endurance of the species.

-the species.
-The person “is constituted in being and exists in virtue of
+The person “is constituted in being and exists in virtue of the sole fact that

-the sole fact that an intellect, a principle of free determinations, is united
+an intellect, a principle of free determinations, is united to a matter so as

-to a matter so as to constitute a rational substance” [209|203-4].43
+to constitute a rational substance” [209|203-4].43

 For medieval thinkers, “to be a person is to participate in one